afloresep/HMDB-clustering/README.md

 Example:

 ```
-python create_tmap.py HMDB-smiles --map4_dim 512
+python main.py HMDB-smiles --heads 200
 ```

-This command runs the script using `HMDB-smiles.pkl` as input data and modifies the `map4_dim` option to 512, overriding the default value.

 ### Output

 The script will create a TMAP visualization and save it as `.html` and `.js` files in the same directory as the script.
-It will also move these files and any files starting with the input file name into a new folder with the same name as the input file.

 ### Images